Tinkerforge/doc/source/Hardware/Bricklets/Current25.rst

 The Current25 :ref:`Bricklet <product_overview_bricklets>` can be used to
-extend the features of :ref:`Bricks <product_overview_bricks>` by bidirectional current flow measurments of up to 25 Ampere.
+extend the features of :ref:`Bricks <product_overview_bricks>` by bidirectional current flow measurements of up to 25 Ampere.
 Additionally events can be configured to receive signals when a specified current is exceeded.